Kodak S-1 vs Nikon D3500

 It is notable that the S-1 offers wifi support, while the D3500 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S-1 and the D3500 are recent models that are part of the current product line-up.
-The D3500 replaced the earlier Nikon D3400, while the S-1 does not have a direct predecessor.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the S-1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the S-1 from Kodak.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Kodak S-1 or the Nikon D3500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.